jyk122121/GearDB/README.md

 We implement GearDB based on [LevelDB](https://github.com/google/leveldb).

-It can support ZNS SSD with limited number of active zones and open zones and also can run YCSB workloads (add by JY)
+It can support ZNS SSD with limited number of active and open zones and also can run YCSB workloads (add by JY)

 ## 2 Compilation and Run